Alex. Brown & Sons: Founding and early history

 Alexander Brown (1764–1834), an Irish linen merchant, emigrated in 1800 from Broughshane, near Ballymena, in Ulster to the United States, settling in Baltimore, Maryland, where he established the first investment banking firm in the U.S. In 1808, the company organized the first initial public offering in the U.S., that of the Baltimore Water Company.

 In 1810, Alexander Brown was joined in business by his sons, William, George, John, and James, and the firm was named Alex.
 Brown and Sons, Inc. By the 1820s, Alexander Brown had expanded his business interests into sterling exchange and international trade, including tobacco and cotton.

 Brown's sons eventually started related businesses in various locations, beginning with William.
 William founded William Brown and Company in Liverpool, England, which later became Brown, Shipley & Co.
-In 1818, John and James started Brown Bros. & Co. in Philadelphia, Pennsylvania.
+In 1818, John and James started Brown Bros. & Co. in Philadelphia.
 James subsequently opened a branch in New York City in 1825, a predecessor to Brown Brothers Harriman & Co.